Ebazhanov/linkedin-skill-assessments-quizzes/react/reactjs-quiz.md

 Which answer best describes a function component?
 - [ ] `A function component is the same as a class component.`
-- [x] `A function component accepts a single props object and returns a React element.`
+- [x] `A function component accepts a single props object and returns a React element.` Every property you add to component in view will be added to props object (since the functional component doesn't hold state props are only source of truth);
+Functional component is basically a JavaScript/ES6 function that returns a React element (JSX);
 - [ ] `A function component is the only way to create a component.`
 - [ ] `A function component is required to create a React component.`